Heuristics

 )

-🎉 Chess positions and games can now be plotted on charts, queried for Data Mining purposes and processed with machine learning techniques.
+🎉 Chess positions and games can now be plotted on charts and processed with machine learning techniques.
+Become a better player by extracting knowledge from games with the help of Data Mining tools.